Title of statistical activity: Statistics on gross national income and weighted average VAT rate for own resources

 17.2.
 Data revision - practice Information on the data revision practice.

 18.1.
 Source data Characteristics and components of the raw statistical data used for compiling statistical aggregates.

-Annual reports of enterprises (with a turnover of 0–16,000 euros, starting from 2011) are received from the Commercial Register.
+Annual reports of enterprises (with a turnover of 0–16,000 euros, starting from 2011) are received from the commercial register of the Centre of Registers and Infomation Systems.
 Data on the following tax returns are received from the Estonian Tax and Customs Board: value added tax return (form KMD) and business income of a resident natural person (form E).
 Information on changes in VAT rates is received from the Ministry of Finance.

 DATA FROM OTHER STATISTICAL ACTIVITIES

 Data from statistical activities 21401 “National accounts (annual)” and 21408 “Supply and use tables” are used.

 18.2.
 Frequency of data collection Frequency with which the source data are collected.

 18.3.
 Data collection Systematic process of gathering data for official statistics.

 Administrative data are obtained from FTP-server and via X-Road, directly from a database, as an Excel table by e-mail and from the website of the data source.